 This is a no-brainer.
 How many times have you asked your social networks for help in finding X product to solve your problem before delving into serious comparisons?
 All the time.

 Your employees are the “people they know” referenced in the Nielsen survey.
-This means your employees are one of the most trusted sources of information about your company.
-Potential customers and potential hires will be more interested in your company when they see your employees sharing good things about your company on social.
-It shows they are engaged at work and believe in your company’s product, services and mission.
+This means your employees are one of the most trusted sources of information regarding your company.
+Potential customers and potential hires will be more interested in your company when they see your employees sharing good things about your company on social media.
+It shows they are engaged at work and believe in your company’s product, services, and mission.

 Takeaway: If you want to build trust with prospects and buyers, invite your employees to join your Employee Advocacy program.
 Give them the resources they need and incentives they want, and they will become your best advocates.

 Nearly 64% of employee advocates in a formal program credit Employee Advocacy with attracting and developing new business, and nearly 45% attribute new revenue streams to Employee Advocacy.
 [Hinge Research Institute & Social Media Today]

 Employee Advocacy is the ultimate tool to create discussions around content.
 Sure, salespeople can go out and find content to provide to prospects, but do they have the time or interest to find the right company or industry content that they can post on social media?